isotopp/isotopp.github.io/content/posts/2008-07-23-inhaltliche-und-kulturelle-steuerung-von-foren.md

 section titled

 > 1.12 Warum bekomme ich Ermahnungsmails, wenn ich Autoren in der Gruppe auf
-> Netiquetteverstˆ&#64258;e aufmerksam mache?"Why do I get reminder mails,
+> Netiquetteverstöße aufmerksam mache?
+>
-> when I remind people publicly of netiquette violations?"
+> "Why do I get reminder mails, when I remind people publicly of netiquette violations?"

 and this one is listed BEFORE

-> 1.13 Warum bekomme ich Ermahnungsmails?"Why am I mailed with netiquette
+> 1.13 Warum bekomme ich Ermahnungsmails?
+>
-> reminders?"
+> "Why am I mailed with netiquette reminders?"

-It is not acceptable for a Patron to display behaviour which cannot be tolerated in Clients, and besides it does not help ontopic discussion in the group if meta-discussion swamps the forum.
+It is not acceptable for a Patron to display behaviour which cannot be tolerated in Clients, and besides it does not help on-topic discussion in the group if meta-discussion swamps the forum.

 The full answer to question 1.12 is (translated from German):